Underground Railroad Historic Hike

 Hike Details:

-• 4 mile end-to-end hike with shuttle back to cars; shuttle departs at 9am and returns at 3pm
+• 4 mile end-to-end hike with shuttle back to cars; shuttle departs at 9am before returning to the shuttle site for a post-hike feast

 • Easy terrain on road; water crossings may be moderate